Aligning Content Repurposing with Brand Voice: Consistency is Key

 Quick Brand-Voice Audit: 5 Questions to Measure Consistency

-• 5–7: Create templates and `voice` snippets for common formats.
+1. 5–7: Create templates and voice snippets for common formats.
+3.

 Map Content Types to Voice Profiles

-Start by matching each content format to a deliberate voice decision — preserve, soften, or shift — based on audience expectancy and channel constraints.
-You can think of voice mapping as a practical guardrail: some formats must keep the brand’s full personality intact, others benefit from a lighter or more direct tone to increase clarity and shareability.
+Match each content format to a deliberate voice decision: whether to preserve, soften, or shift it based on your audience’s expectations and channel constraints.
+You can think of voice mapping as a useful guideline.
+Some formats need to keep the brand’s full personality, while others should use a lighter or more direct tone to improve clarity and shareability.
 This makes repurposing faster and safer because creators know which phrases and attitudes are non-negotiable and which can be adapted.

 • Audience proximity: How well does the format let you know the reader?